shawnps/gengo_api_docs/content/ja/overview.md

 If your system will not be able to respond to comments, or you do not plan to, it is helpful to add a comment saying "Our system is unable to respond to any translator comments" or similar - this will avoid the translator waiting for a response from you.
 We may add a further parameter for this specific case - let us know what you think using the "Feedback" tab.

-Please bear in mind that it is prohibited by our terms of service to solicit contact details from a myGengo translator.
+Please bear in mind that it is prohibited by our terms of service to solicit contact details from a Gengo translator.

 ## The review process